ryanharvey1/ryanharvey1.github.io/_pages/about.md

 ---

-I recently finish my Phd in the lab of Benjamin Clark at the University of New Mexico.
+I recently finish my PhD in the lab of Benjamin Clark at the University of New Mexico.

 My main interest is in exploring circuit-level dynamics that relate to behavior & memory and how these dynamics are altered in neurodevelopment disorders.